srinath-chakravarthy/ovito/doc/python/introduction/overview.rst

 Accessing computation results
 ------------------------------------

-OVITO's scripting interface allows us to directly access the output data leaving the modification pipeline.
+OVITO's scripting interface allows you to directly access the output data leaving the modification pipeline.
 But first we have to ask OVITO to compute the results of the modification pipeline::

     >>> node.compute()

 The node's :py:meth:`~ovito.ObjectNode.compute` method ensures that all modifiers in the pipeline have been successfully evaluated.
-Note that the :py:meth:`~ovito.vis.Viewport.render` and :py:func:`~ovito.io.export_file` functions introduced above implicitly call :py:meth:`~ovito.ObjectNode.compute` for us.
-But now, to gain direct access to the results, we have to explicitly request an evaluation of the modification pipeline.
+Note that the :py:meth:`~ovito.vis.Viewport.render` and :py:func:`~ovito.io.export_file` functions implicitly call :py:meth:`~ovito.ObjectNode.compute` for us.
+But now, in order to directly access the pipeline results in the following, we have to explicitly request an evaluation of the modification pipeline by calling :py:meth:`~ovito.ObjectNode.compute`.

 The node caches the results of the last pipeline evaluation in its :py:attr:`~ovito.ObjectNode.output` field::